 "What if he were?"
 Vic said softly.
 "What would you say to him?"

-She turned, punched hard, planning to connect with Vic's face, to wipe that knowing smile off his face.
+She turned and punched hard, planning to connect with Vic's face, to wipe that knowing smile off his face.
 Her hand sailed through him, making no contact.
-She felt her shoulder wrench as her arm extended farther than it should have if there had been something to hit.
-"Damn," she swore, unconsciously using Sisko's favorite swearword.
+She felt her shoulder wrench as her arm extended farther than it should have if there'd been something to hit.
+"Damn," she said, unconsciously using Sisko's favorite swearword.